HomeStudiosDIY/ProxMox-Config/README.md

 nomodeset

 # Connect to your NAS with NFS

+To connect to a NAS device with NFS you will have to setup some paths/directory’s this is how I have done mine but you can use your own location.

+If you need sub folders you will need to make the directory tree.

 mkdir /mnt/data
 mkdir /mnt/data/stream
 mkdir /mnt/data/usb
 mkdir /mnt/data/photos

 mkdir /mnt/pve/disk4tb/frigate